 “A poignant, brief novel that leaves a lasting impression, A Good Long Way is a meaningful read for teens by an author with a deep understanding of the struggles and rewards of growing up.”—ForeWord Reviews

 “A purposeful but intense tale.
 Saldaña lays out his characters’ thoughts and emotional landscapes in broad strokes.”—Kirkus Reviews

 “A coming-of-age novel set in the Rio Grande Valley of Texas…This fast-paced novel will make readers think about their own lives and responsibilities.”—Library Journal

-RENÉ SALDAÑA, JR. is the author of several acclaimed novels for young people that depict life in Mexican-American communities.
-Reviewers have used words like “powerful,” “provocative,” “engaging,” and “accessible” to describe his work.
-In A Good Long Way, an affecting novel that follows the troubled lives of three teens in deep South Texas, Saldaña once again writes a fast-paced narrative that will engage young adults in questions about their own lives and responsibilities to family, friends, and most of all, to themselves.
-He is the author of a bilingual story collection, Dancing with the Devil and Other Tales from Beyond / Bailando con el Diablo y otros cuentos del más allá (Piñata Books, 2012), which features supernatural elements rooted in Latino folklore.
-His other books include The Whole Sky Full of Stars (Random House, 2007), Finding Our Way: Stories (2003) and The Jumping Tree (Delacorte, 2001).
+RENÉ SALDAÑA, JR. is the author of the bilingual Mickey Rangel Mystery series for kids, Dancing with the Devil and Other Tales from Beyond / Bailando con el Diablo y otros cuentos del más allá (Piñata Books, 2012), The Whole Sky Full of Stars (Random House, 2007), Finding Our Way: Stories (Random House, 2003) and The Jumping Tree (Delacorte, 2001).
 He lives in Lubbock, Texas, where he teaches in the College of Education at Texas Tech University.